FAForever/faf-linux/README.md

 1. Run `./setup.sh` to set up the local wine prefix, the FAF client, java, and others
    - Note: the script will install everything into the path where you cloned this repository.
 If you wish to move the installation later, edit the paths in `common-env` then re-run `./set-client-paths.sh` and `./install-shortcut.sh`.
    - Note: if you bought the game from GOG and installed it with Lutris, you need to run the setup like this: `BYPASS_STEAM=1 GAME_PATH="/path/to/Lutris/gog/supreme-commander-forged-alliance/drive_c/GOG Games/Supreme Commander Forged Alliance" ./setup.sh`
+   - Note: if you are using Ubuntu, you may see the error message `FATAL: bwrap missing or nonfunctional`.
+Ubuntu disallows applications to use sandboxing/containerization features (user namespaces) unless explicitly whitelisted.
+You can disable this by setting `kernel.apparmor_restrict_unprivileged_userns = 0` in sysctl (for example, in `/etc/sysctl.d/99-allow-userns.conf`).
+Additionally, consider not using Ubuntu.
 1. Start the FAF client with `./run` and log in
 1. After logging in, close the FAF client and run `./set-client-paths.sh`
 1. To launch FAF, run `./run`